To read Chapter 21 click here

 I turned back to the window.
 There were basically three options here, I reflected.
 Accept, deny, or accept with the option to walk away if I didn't like what I saw.
 I suspected that none of the Hammer's crew would appreciate this latter option, which is why I didn't mention it even as I chose it.
 I turned finally and went to sit back down at the table.
 "When do I start?"

 The next five weeks were satisfyingly boring.
 For the first few days, Lobo came by my building to pick me up in his white Jetta at just past 8am.
 I eventually started taking the subway to save him the detour.
 I spent the day with him at his practice, both as student and errand boy.
 I was surprised to see that he worked in a space that was little better than a cubicle.
 I suppose I initially believed that when he said he was an attorney, he meant that this was his main occupation and that he used it as cover for his other activities.
 That, I discovered rather quickly, was a rather large misapprehension on my part.
 El Lobo worked by referral only; his name was not in the phonebook, and he had no website.
 All his mail went to a PO Box at a Fed-Ex store – in Guadalajara, where it was redirected by a cousin.
 It's likely that you couldn't have found his office even if you had wanted to give him your business.
 The space he led me to on that first morning was the definition of nondescript, just another pile of metal and brick that sprouted like mushrooms along the conduit of the elevated train.
-The elevator only functioned intermittently, so we walked up the six flights through a stairwell that was only sporadically lit.
+The elevator only functioned intermittently, so we walked up the six flights through a stairwell that was sporadically lit.
 I don't know who occupied the rest of the building, for the most part.
 It wasn't the type of place where you met to chat at the water cooler.
 The ground floor consisted of a number of small stores and restaurants, one of which became my regular spot for the weeks that I was employed there.
 One corner of the second floor was some kind of medical screening company; I don't know exactly what they did, but there were signs plastered all over the place claiming that they accepted blood donations.
 The rest of the building must have consisted mostly of storage space, because there were far too few people in the stairwell for there to have been many offices.
 The halls were painted a drab taupe-ish color and had faded acoustic tiles running along the ceiling.
 The faint smell of ammonia pervaded the place.
-The carpet was worn down in spots and showed the concrete in patches.
+The carpet was worn down and showed the underlying concrete in patches.
 I guessed the building was at least thirty ill-maintained years old, though it was probably considered a shitty address even immediately after having been constructed.

-There wasn't any sort of plaque or legend on lobo‘s doorway; there wasn't even an internal office number in evidence.
+There wasn't any sort of plaque or legend on Lobo‘s doorway; there wasn't even an internal office number in evidence.
 The door opened up on a shadowy space of perhaps 250 square feet, an oddly shaped room with one long rectangular section that gave way to a small window.
 There was a washroom in the back that smelled like an industrial dumping site, complete with a toilet, sink, shower, and shelves containing plastic trays and bottles of various chemicals.
 Every bit of furniture looked to be Watergate~era government issue, and was liberally dented and scratched in all of the usual places and ways.
 A few light brown filing cabinets stood in one corner, next to a large desk upon which sat a single economy-level Dell computer.
 The south corner was taken up by a large machine I couldn't identify, next to a slanted architect's desk.
 A fairly recent Xerox corporate color printer completed the ensemble.
 It was a very Hammerish space, I decided: functional, clean, not flashy, way closer to "ugly" than anyplace you'd rather pay attention to.
 Still, whatever notions I had about this office being in any way normal were dispelled almost immediately when Lobo turned to me immediately after letting us through the heavy steel door.

 "There are not many rules I have, but you must observe this.
 Look," he walked to the wall, where in the half-gloom I saw what appeared to be a series of two light switches.
 "You must never touch these.
 Ever.
 The lights for the office are here," he said, walking towards the desk.
 Out of sight down near the edge of the shelves was another set of switches.
 He flipped these and the office lit up in a sickly yellow light.
 "Second thing: do not touch the computer, unless I tell you.
 If, for some reason you ever have to boot this up, you must switch the plugs from this surge protector to this one."
 I watched as he pointed from a brand new multi-outlet to a smaller, older one that was screwed into the desk down inside the chair well.
 I watched as he unplugged several cords from the first and inserted them into the second.
 He saw my apparent interest and pointed inside the desktop's case.
 "Magnets, built inside.
 Wired to the wall switch, and to this outlet as a backup.
 Activate either first and everything goes away.
 Very strong magnets, they tell me."